Roberto Blake (videos) - Entrepreneurship, growing a youtube market, branding, reviews of tech gadgets that you might need.

 How to Turn your ART into a BUSINESS (video) - Draw With Jazza

-6 tips to get your comics the attention they deserve - ComixCentral
+6 tips to get your comics the attention they deserve (article) - ComixCentral

 The New Landscape 101 (video) - Kasey Pierce

-Canva - Free graphics design tool, making it easy to create business cards, social media images, book covers and more.
+Canva (web app) - Free graphics design tool, making it easy to create business cards, social media images, book covers and more.

-You might be wondering why I put this chapter before publication and crowdfunding.
+You might be wondering why I put the marketing chapter before the ones on publication and crowdfunding.
 I did so because I believe that it’s crucial to start developing an audience for your comic before you launch it.

 One of the biggest mistakes I see first time creators make is that they assume that their audience will come to them.
 While there are some cases where a webcomic takes off out of seemingly nowhere, these are the minority and should not be your expectation going into your project.
 The vast majority of the time, if you want your comic to be noticed, you’re going to have to seek out your audience yourself.